 Once you have charted your 30/60/90-day plan, your next objective is to clearly define success in your new role and how it will be measured.
 Again, communicate directly with your boss to identify the metrics you’ll be measured against and get clarity on the expectations you’ll be held accountable for.

 As you actively work to align yourself with your boss’s expectations, you’re winning their buy-in and support, turning them into your advocate and ally.

 Identify coworkers who are successful in those same metrics and chart how you can be like them.
 Initiate casual conversations where you can ask questions and solicit advice.
 See if you can do a side-by-side and learn from them in action.

 By this point, you’re ready to establish goals for yourself.
 Push towards projects that deliver value for your new employer while stretching your professional capacity.
 This type of energetic and proactive workplace contribution makes you a successful contributor to the team.

 Nichole and I connect because we’re both firm believers that a successful career is manageable–with the right knowledge and resources.
-Our passion is helping people find more fulfillment, stability, and prosperity from their careers.
+Our passion is helping people find more fulfillment, stability, and prosperity in their careers.
 If you’re feeling frustration, fear, or anxiety about your career, take the proactive step of prepping your resume and LinkedIn profile.
-Whether you’re starting an active job search or just standing ready for that perfect opportunitiy to come along, RedRocketResume is here to help.
+Whether you’re starting an active job search or just standing ready for that perfect opportunity to come along, RedRocketResume is here to help.